leogodin217/motorcycle_classification/README.md

 Model tuning
 ------------

-Now we have a final model, including data transforms and normalization, we need to tune the model.
+Once we had the final model, including data transforms and normalization.
+We then needed to tune the model.
 There are two hyperparameters that should be tuned using ResNet-34 with ADAM optimization, learning rate and batch size.